 More than 2,800 of Minnesota's 7,500 bridges are on the state highway system and are maintained by MnDOT.
 Most bridges last 60 to 80 years before needing replacement with adequate maintenance and repair projects.
 Delaying repairs can lead to more extensive maintenance needs and shorter service life.
 MnDOT uses asset management principles to plan optimal preventive maintenance, preservation, rehabilitation and replacement projects.
-By planning bridge investments in a timely and cost-effective manner, MnDOT is able to maintain these vital connections.
+By planning bridge investments in a timely and costeffective manner, MnDOT is able to maintain these vital connections.
+A robust network of bridges is vital for the safe and efficient movement of goods in Minnesota.